maibennett/sta235/exampleSite/content/Assignments/Homework/_index.en.md

 - Homework assignments are posted on **Canvas**, so make sure you check the instructions and deadlines in the platform.

-- For homework assignments, most questions will be answered directly on Canvas, but you will have to submit a **PDF write-up for others questions** if needed (e.g. plots, regression output).
+- For homework assignments, all questions will be answered directly on Canvas, but if you have problems uploading some answers (e.g. plots, regression outputs), you will have to submit a **PDF write-up**.

 - In some questions, we will also ask for you to submit a **specific line of code**.
 All these instructions will be included in the individual assignments, so make sure you review them carefully.

 - You will also need to **submit your R script** (.R extension).
 This script has to contain all the code you used to complete the homework assignment in a coherent way.
 Review the tips below to make sure your code complies with the requirements.

+- Remember to cite any external references you might use.
+There's no need to cite slide or content we have reviewed in class, though.

 ## What should my R Script look like?